 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-In Summer Term and over the vacation you'll prepare and complete your dissertation of up to 15,000 words (80 credits), supervised by a member of staff.
+In Summer Term and over the vacation you'll prepare and complete your dissertation of between 12,500 and 15,000 words (80 credits), supervised by a member of staff.
 You'll submit your dissertation in September.

 Topics have ranged from: